AmirhoseinAskari/thermocouple-lib/README.md

 Converts temperature (in °C) to thermocouple voltage (in millivolts).
 Returns the voltage, or `TC_CONVERSION_FAILED` if the temperature is out of range.

+## 💡 Example

+An example demonstrating how to use the library is provided in [`example.c`](./example.c).
+It shows how to convert between thermocouple voltage and temperature using the API functions.

 ## 📌 Thermocouple Types

 | Type Name | Enum Value    |